 Snellen Eye Chart

-The Snellen Eye Chart is used to test visual acuity, position the patient 10 or 20 feet in front of the Snellen eye chart (depending on model chosen).
+The Snellen Eye Chart is used to test visual acuity, position the patient 10 feet in front of the Snellen eye chart.

 Allegro Medical presents the Snellen Eye Chart: This test measures how well you see at various distances.
 The eye chart itself -- the usual one is called Snellen's chart -- is imprinted with block letters that line-by-line decrease in size, corresponding to the distance at which that line of letters is normally visible.